Bibliome/alvisnlp/docs/reference/Module-reference.md

 ### Multi-purpose reader

-The AlvisNLP/ML distribution ships with a plan that can read documents in various formats:
+The AlvisNLP distribution ships with a plan that can read documents in various formats:

 ```xml
 <read href="res://reader.plan">